ofroot-tech/ofroot-frontend-application/README.md

 - Install Command: `npm ci` (or `npm install` if you prefer).
 - Build Command: `npm run build` (Vercel will run `next build`).
 - Output Directory: leave blank (Vercel auto-detects Next.js output).
 If you need to set one, use `.next`.
-- Environment Variables: add any runtime keys (for example `NEXT_PUBLIC_API_URL`, `API_URL`, or third-party keys) under the "Environment Variables" panel before deploying.
+- Environment Variables: add `NEXT_PUBLIC_API_BASE_URL` as described above.
+Example value for production: `https://ofroot-leads.onrender.com/api`.
 - Node Version: pin via `engines` in `package.json` or add a `.nvmrc` if you want a specific Node.js version on Vercel.

 Notes and best practices: